blopker/codebook/editors/vscode/README.md

-# Codebook VS Code Extension
+# Codebook VS Code Extension (Unreleased)

+**Note** This extension is a work in progress and is not released on the VS Code marketplace yet.
+However, it is functional.
+Follow the Development instructions to install if you'd like to provide feedback!

 This extension wires the Codebook language server into VS Code so code-specific spell check diagnostics and quick fixes appear automatically.